jkoljo/65c02/README.md

 - J-Modem sender, a Python-based binary transfer app

 - Teensy 65c02 coprocessor, a Teensy 4.0 program to emulate an ACIA, but much faster.
-Keeps up with 1 MHz 65c02 clock.
-With 912 MHz Teensy speed, it runs fast enough that any number of input/output bytes do not overload Teensy.
-Continuous data transfers at around 9000-10000 bytes per second work great.
-Microchess by Peter Jennings transfers in around 0.55-0.60 seconds.
+With 912 MHz Teensy speed, it runs fast enough to reliably keep up with 1 MHz 65c02 clock and any amount of data throughput.
+Transfer speed with J-Modem sender is around 9000-10000 bytes/second.